systemswatch/process-watch/README.md

 This is useful for systems issues, automating troubleshooting, provisioning, scaling, and much more.

+The Open Source version of Process Watch is meant to be managed manually or with a provisioning or configuration management tool.
+There are plans for a single pane of glass dashboard for easier visibility.

 ## PREREQUISITES
 * Ubuntu 20.04+
 * macOS 15.4.1